karanY2019/Deep-Learning---GANs/README.md

 # Deep Learning - GANs
-Compare different choices of losses in GAN training.
+Wasserstein GAN, Least Square GAN and Conditional GAN Compare different choices of losses in GAN training.
+(Fashion-Mnist dataset)

 ## Wasserstein GAN (WGAN)

 WGAN is proposed to address the vanishing gradient problem in the original GAN loss when the discriminator is way ahead of the generator.
 One thing to change in WGAN is that the output of the discriminator should be now ‘unbounded’, namely you need to